 1. Blazer (jacket of some sort, something that can be thrown over lots of outfits to dress them up)

-2. Trench (can be in a neutral, can be in a bold colour, single or double breasted)1.
-Blazer (or jacket of some sort)
+2. Trench (can be in a neutral, can be in a bold colour, single or double breasted)

 3. V-neck Sweater/Jumper (cashmere ideally, otherwise high quality merino)

-6. LBD (a simple dress in a great dark colour that suits you that you can dress up or down).
+6. LDD (a simple dark dress in a great dark colour that suits you that you can dress up or down).